hashicorp/terraform/website/source/docs/enterprise/api/states.html.md

 ---
+layout: "api"
-title: "State API"
+page_title: "State API"
+sidebar_current: "docs-enterprise-api-states"
+description: |-
+  State represents the status of your infrastructure at the last time Terraform was run.
 ---

 # State API

 State represents the status of your infrastructure at the last time Terraform was run.
-States can be pushed to Atlas from Terraform's CLI after an apply is done locally, or state is automatically stored in Atlas if the apply is done in Atlas.
+States can be pushed to Terraform Enterprise from Terraform's CLI after an apply is done locally, or state is automatically stored if the apply is done in Terraform Enterprise.

 ### State Attributes